iainbeeston/lou/README.md

 # {:an_old_key=>"this is old"}
 ~~~

 The transforms are applied in the order that they're defined using the ~apply~ function, with each transform receiving the result of the previous one.
 The process can be reversed using the ~reverse~ function.
+Note that for each step, the input is the result of the previous step.

-Note that for each transform, the input is the result of the previous step.
+Transformers inherit the steps of their parent class, so it's possible to reuse steps by using inheritance.

 Credits
 -------